-A. STATEWIDE COMPARISON OF TOTAL ABUSE REPORTS AND REPORTS ON CHILDREN WITH DEVELOPMENTAL DIS-ABILITIES 1991-1998 (Table 1)
+A. STATEWIDE COMPARISON OF TOTAL ABUSE REPORTS AND REPORTS ON CHILDREN WITH DEVELOPMENTAL DIS-ABILITIES 1991-1997 (Table 1)

-Comparing the total number of child abuse reports for children with and without disabilities, only the reports for children with disabilities increased, while the number of reports for generic children continue the decline that began in 1993.
-Comparing years 1997 to 1998, generic total reports for California decreased from 42,831 to 40,664, while reports for children with developmental disabilities increased from 416 in 1997, to 5,470.
-This represents a 1315% increase in number of reports for children with disabilities, while the decrease for the generic population continues.
-What could be the reason for the drastic change?
-At this point, no factor or condition has been identified as responsible for such a large increase in reports for this specific population of children.
-Discussion of possible interpretations follows in "Conclusions".
+Comparing the total number of child abuse reports for children with and without disabilities. both have decreased.
+Comparing years 1996 to 1997, generic total reports for California decreased from 47,819 to 42,831, while reports for children with developmental disabilities dropped from 636 in 1996, to 416 in 1997.
+This represents a 35% decrease in the number of reports for children with disabilities, while the decrease for the generic population is only 10%.
+What could be the reason for the disparity?
+At this point, no factor or condition has been identified as responsible for such a large difference.

-B. 1998 STATEWIDE COMPILATION OF REPORTS OF CHILDREN WITH DEVELOP-MENTAL DISABILITIES (Table 2)
+B. 1997 STATEWIDE COMPILATION OF REPORTS OF CHILDREN WITH DEVELOP-MENTAL DISABILITIES (Table 2)